voxel51/eta/docs/pipelines_dev_guide.md

 - `name`: the name of the pipeline

 - `type`: the type of the pipeline, i.e., what computation it performs.
-Must be a valid pipeline type exposed by the ETA library
+Must be a valid pipeline type exposed by the ETA library, i.e. a subclass of `eta.core.types.Pipeline`

 - `version`: the current pipeline version

-- `description`: a short free-text description of the pipeline purpose and implementation
+- `description`: a free-text description of the pipeline purpose and implementation

 The `inputs` field defines the names of the inputs exposed by the pipeline